Senate body rejects govt’s proposal for withdrawal of zero rating regime

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Senate Standing Committee on Finance has outright rejected government’s proposal for withdrawal of zero rating regime for five export oriented sectors as textile tycoons took the stance that this decision would affect exports negatively by 25 to 30 percent.
+ISLAMABAD: The Senate Standing Committee on Finance has outrightly rejected government’s proposal for withdrawal of zero rating regime for five export oriented sectors as textile tycoons took stance that this decision would affect exports negatively by 25 to 30 percent.

 The Chairman FBR Shahbar Zaidi also made it clear that he would not be ready to compromise on documentation drive as he declined to accept demand of fertilizer dealers who were demanding to get rid of documentation.
 The FBR’s Member Inland Revenue Dr Hamid Ateeq Sarwar said that the raising rate of minimum tax for certain sector would help collecting Rs 65 billion in the next fiscal so it could not be reduced.